Talking (and

 feld, Tabouche, Smith of Milwaukee (Hamilcar Q. Smith- perhaps

-the greatest authority of all), van Houten and his famous relative
+the greatest authority of all), van Houten and his famous

 Klotz- but why should I prolong the list?
 My objector will look